bitmoa/containers/bitmoa/ruby/README.md

 ### 2.2.3-0-r01 (2015-08-26)

-- Permissions fixed so `bitnami` user can install gems without needing `sudo`.
+- Permissions fixed so `bitmoa` user can install gems without needing `sudo`.

 ## Using `docker-compose.yaml`

 Please be aware this file has not undergone internal testing.
 Consequently, we advise its use exclusively for development or testing purposes.

-If you detect any issue in the `docker-compose.yaml` file, feel free to report it or contribute with a fix by following our [Contributing Guidelines](https://github.com/bitnami/containers/blob/main/CONTRIBUTING.md).
+If you detect any issue in the `docker-compose.yaml` file, feel free to report it or contribute with a fix by following our [Contributing Guidelines](https://github.com/bitmoa/containers/blob/main/CONTRIBUTING.md).

 ## Contributing

 We'd love for you to contribute to this container.
-You can request new features by creating an [issue](https://github.com/bitnami/containers/issues) or submitting a [pull request](https://github.com/bitnami/containers/pulls) with your contribution.
+You can request new features by creating an [issue](https://github.com/bitmoa/containers/issues) or submitting a [pull request](https://github.com/bitmoa/containers/pulls) with your contribution.

 ## Issues

-If you encountered a problem running this container, you can file an [issue](https://github.com/bitnami/containers/issues/new/choose).
+If you encountered a problem running this container, you can file an [issue](https://github.com/bitmoa/containers/issues/new/choose).
 For us to provide better support, be sure to fill the issue template.

 ## License